Autumn Table

 Real-Time Scale Highlighting

-This is the second row of piano keys that sits just above the on-screen piano.
-It is one of the application's more advanced features, but once understood it is a very powerful tool for quickly understanding how a note you play fits into two scales at the same time.
-Receiving this feedback in real-time makes it a useful tool for improvising.
+scale highlighting This is the second row of piano keys that sits just above the on-screen piano.
+It is one of the application's more advanced features, but once understood it is a very powerful tool for quickly understanding how a note you play fits into two scales at the same time – perfect for improvising.

 Scale highlighting is most useful when you are using a scale preset.
-This is because (as long as 'auto' mode is set on the right hand side) the application will automatically display major/ minor or dim scales relevant to the context of the main scale you are working in.
+This is because (as long as 'auto' mode is set on the right hand side) the application will automatically display major or minor scales relevant to the context of the main scale.

 So when pressing the D note we are able to see the relevant scale for this note, and you will notice that it is highlighted against the C Major scale too (here this means that B♭ is marked up as position VI, but it is greyed out as B♭ is not part of C Major).
 As such, the notes we are viewing that are not greyed out show the D minor scale progression, but also filtered to our main song key (C Major).